Moi International Sports Centre Kasarani under floodlights during a Harambee Stars qualifier, main stand and athletics track in view

 Kasarani match-days are generally orderly, with visible police and private stewarding at every gate.
 The highest-risk periods are the turnstile crush 2 hours before kickoff and the car-park exits at full time, where pickpockets target distracted fans.
 On-site medical cover includes St John Ambulance Kenya and the National Police Service for big fixtures.
 The 2025 AFCON refurbishment widened exit gates and added permanent medical bays at every block.

-• security Body and bag search at every gate.
+• Body and bag search at every gate.
 Police may pause entry if a block reaches capacity — comply, do not push forward.

-• payments Keep cash and phone split across two pockets.
+• Keep cash and phone split across two pockets.
 The turnstile queue is the main pickpocket zone.

-• warning Do not wear the away team's colours in the Russia Terrace home end.
+• Do not wear the away team's colours in the Russia Terrace home end.
 Mashemeji Derby segregation is strict.

-• medical_services St John Ambulance Kenya is on-site at every Harambee Stars match.
+• St John Ambulance Kenya is on-site at every Harambee Stars match.
 First-aid bays at every stairwell.

-• do_not_disturb Follow steward directions at full time.
+• Follow steward directions at full time.
 Staggered exits are mandatory after the AFCON 2027 protocol update.

 Stadium medical +254-20-2697-000